 Reverse stress testing should be the most interesting conversation in a bank.
-It is the one exercise where the CRO is allowed to ask: "What, specifically, would break us?" — and is obliged, by regulation, to answer in a way the Management Body can read.
-It is also the one exercise where most banks produce a document so generic that it is effectively interchangeable between institutions: a pandemic scenario, a cyber scenario, a macro scenario, bullet-pointed, with depletion numbers that trace back to last year's EBA stress test with a sign flip.
+It is the one exercise where the CRO is allowed to ask: “what, specifically, would break us?” — and is obliged, by regulation, to answer in a way the Management Body can read.

 "Every CRO has been told their reverse stress test needs to be more 'creative.'
 What the ECB actually wants is more precise — three scenarios, stated in quantitative failure conditions, owned by the Management Body."